 Why are some 50p coins more rare?

-When coins are minted, a certain amount are put into circulation for the general public to use and spend.
+When coins are minted, a certain amount is put into circulation for the general public to use and spend.

-There are loads of 50p coins in a standard design.
+There are loads of the British coins in a standard design.

 But, some of the more special, commemorative designs are worth a lot more as they have low mintage figures (not as many were made).